fisherleeyhl77/uav_navigation/README.md

 $ roslaunch uav_navigation_bringup simulation_bringup.launch
 ```

-This will start a gazebo simulation of a hovering Firefly, an attached realsense camera and a wall with two windows in front.
+This launch file will start a gazebo simulation of a hovering firefly with an attached r200 camera and a wall with two windows in front.

 ![uav_and_obstacle](images/uav_and_obstacle.png)

-At the same time in parallel it will also start in RVIZ moveit for the pathplanning.
+At the same time it will start in parallel Moveit in Rviz for pathplanning.

 ![path_in_rviz](images/path_in_rviz_2.png)